szaster/IdeaEXPO/README.md

 ## Installation

-Clone the code on your machine and install and import all dependencies with npm install.
+Clone the code on your machine and install and import all dependencies with `npm install`.

-Run the application with a command npm start in a terminal.
+Run the application with a command `npm start` in a terminal.

 ## Tech Stack